A copy of our Provider Access Policy (Baker Clause) can be downloaded from the link below:

-A: All students are invited to either individual or group careers appointments throughout Year 11 by a fully qualified, experienced Careers Adviser.
+A: All students are invited to either individual or group careers appointments throughout Year 11 by our fully qualified, experienced Careers Adviser, Clare Haigh.
 This support continues over the academic year as well as the summer months until students are settled.
 The appointments allow students to discuss their ideas, career plans, their personal skills and qualities and make plans for the future.
 Students will be given advice and guidance as to appropriate applications for colleges and Sixth Forms and apprenticeships.
 Drop- in sessions are available throughout the year for any queries or extra help with applications.
-Students will be informed of any deadlines for colleges and Sixth Forms and support is offered with Cv’s, covering letters and applying to training providers for apprenticeships.
+Students will be informed of any deadlines for Colleges and Sixth Forms and support is offered with CV’s, covering letters and applying to training providers for apprenticeships.

-A: All students at Thornhill Community academy will be applying for college, Sixth Form and some training providers online through a website called www.ucasprogress.com All local colleges and most training providers accept UCAS Progress applications as the preferred method for applying, but if your son/daughter would like to apply for a college out of area please check with the careers team regarding the most appropriate way to do this.
+A: All students at Thornhill Community academy will be applying for College, Sixth Form and some training providers online through a website called www.ucasprogress.com All local colleges and most training providers accept UCAS Progress applications as the preferred method for applying.
+(If your son/daughter would like to apply for a college out of area please check with the careers team regarding the most appropriate way to do this).
 From the beginning of the Autumn term onwards, students will be supported in their applications.
 Students will be issued with a username and password to access the site which will be recorded in their planners.
 All applications will be checked by the careers team before they are received by Colleges.

 A: Yes.
 There are specific deadlines for Colleges and Sixth Forms, starting after Christmas.
 We continuously remind students of these closing dates and help students to apply.
 We ensure that all students apply well in advance of closing dates.
-Closing dates will be posted on the school website.
+Closing dates will be posted on the school website and are in ‘Get Organised’ booklets already issued to Year 11.
+To ensure we meet all closing dates our TCA deadline for all ucasprogress.com applications is Friday 19th January.
+(Please note-St John Fisher Sixth form has an earlier deadline of 15th January).

 A: Students will be expected to attend open evenings for the Colleges and Sixth Forms they are interested in.
-The details of this will be in a booklet called ‘Get Organised’ which will be given to your son/ daughter in the Autumn term.
+The details of this will be in a booklet called ‘Get Organised’ which has been given to your son/ daughter in the Autumn term.
 The booklet contains information about all the post-16 qualifications available, where qualifications are offered, open evenings and information about apprenticeships.
 Please take some time to look at the GO booklet with your son/daughter and familiarise yourselves with what is available.
-Parents are most welcome to discuss the career planning of their son/daughter and arrangements can be made for parents to attend careers appointments where necessary.
-C&K Careers also hold an annual post-16 evening at the John Smith Stadium in Huddersfield where you will be able to speak to various local sixth forms, colleges, employers and training providers.
+Parents are most welcome to discuss the career planning of their son/daughter and arrangements can be made for parents to attend careers appointments.

 Some Colleges will interview within school.
-In previous years Mirfield Free Grammar, Heckmondwike Grammar and Huddersfield New College and Ossett Sixth Form have held interviews in school.
+In previous years Mirfield Free Grammar, Heckmondwike Grammar and Huddersfield New College have held interviews in school.
 Students will be made aware of these dates.

 All students are supported throughout the term to complete information online in the first stage of their applications